overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 With all these obstacles and PowerMock dark powers, do unit tests even add any value to my automation?
 I better rely on my FTests

 ## Integration Tests (ITests) vs Unit Tests (UTests)
-- I must emphasize, please don't use ITests to replace your Unit tests.
+I must emphasize, please don't use ITests to replace your Utests.
 That's like taking a full bath each time you pee, instead of just hand-washing.

 ### Purpose
 ITest is supposed to emulate how the customer uses your application in the real-world, with real DB and network calls.
 So, you need to limit them to test E2E use-cases and not for every perm & comb.

 ### Traceability
 ITests are bad at giving pinpoint feedback.
 Unit tests do an excellent job at that.
 We have so many ITests with just a param difference.
 Mostly, they might be testing a validation for which they don't need the server to be running.

 ### Productivity
-ITests, both writing and running are costly and one of the major productivity killers
+ITests, both writing and running are costly and one of the major productivity killers.
 - We compromise running them due to long hours, unpredictability and check-in timelines.
 - As we break tests, subsequent check-ins cannot leverage this automation anymore and have to check in blindfolded.
 This leads to a traffic-jam situation, where nobody knows what's going on
-- UTests can even help code reviews
+- UTests are quick to run, can provide immediate feedback and can even help code reviews.

 What if I told you instead of trying to overcome those obstacles using invasive tools like PowerMock, you can get rid of those altogether and write meaningful Unit tests and achieve organic Unit test coverage that matters?